JuneKelly/manuel-contrib-watch/README.md

 # manuel-contrib-watch

-A plugin for [manuel](https://github.com/ShaneKilkelly/manuel), which watches for changes in a directory and reacts with user-defined actions
+A plugin for [manuel](https://github.com/ShaneKilkelly/manuel), which watches for changes in a directory and reacts with user-defined actions.

+This plugin currently requires bash version 4 or higher.

 # Installation